MapRock/TimeMolecules/tutorials/setup_azure_vm_for_testing_time_molecules.md

 <i>**Last Updated:** May 08, 2026 - This VM will be in limited beta from May 10, 2026 through May 24, 2026, then released to the general audience through the Azure Compute Gallery.</i>

-This guide shows you how to create a clean Azure Virtual Machine with the **complete TimeMolecules development environment**.
+This is the starting point of the guide that shows you how to create a clean Azure Virtual Machine with the **complete TimeMolecules development environment**.

 It is the recommended method for:
 - Readers of the book who need the full install (SQL Server + SSMS + Neo4j + restored database)
 - People following the AI Agent tutorial